-Keenetic routers support automatic mounting and the use of a special partition on an external drive for a memory swap.
+Keenetic routers support automatic mounting and a special partition on an external drive for a memory swap.
 This type of partitions is called 'Linux Swap'.

-This method of RAM expansion is more reliable than using a swap file, as data is placed on an allocated disk partition, not in a file in the partition used by other applications as well.
+This method of RAM expansion is more reliable than using a swap file, as data is placed on an allocated disk partition, not in a file in the partition used by other applications.

-As opposed to the method of virtual increase of RAM size (zRAM function), with the help of a swap partition, it is possible to increase the RAM size of the system physically.
+As opposed to the method of virtual increase of RAM size (zRAM function), with the help of a swap partition, it is possible to physically increase the RAM size of the system.
 When using a high-speed drive, devices with a USB v3 port can effectively expand the amount of memory without overloading the processor.

-Compared to the zRAM method, that allows using the RAM available in the system more rationally (using data compression algorithms), the swap allows to extend it.
+Compared to the zRAM method, which allows using the RAM available more rationally (using data compression algorithms), the swap allows extending it.
 The operating system of the router will place in the swap area the least frequently required data.

 The zRAM function can be used at the same time as a swap partition or swap file, in which case swap usage will start later than without compressing the memory pages, and the efficiency of the system may increase.

-Since a swap partition is a feature of Linux systems, a Windows computer user may not be able to create such a partition on the drive using the computer's operating system.
-Let's see how we can format a USB drive in Windows by creating a data partition and a Linux Swap partition on it.
+Since a swap partition is a feature of Linux systems, a Windows computer user may not be able to create such a partition on the drive with the built-in tools of the operating system.
+Let's see how we can format a USB drive in Windows by creating a data partition and a Linux Swap partition.

 NOTE: Important!
 The maximum size of a drive with an automatically mounted swap partition should not exceed 2 GB.

-The installation is completed, and the application will be launched by clicking the 'Finish' button.
+The installation is completed, and the application will be launched after clicking the 'Finish' button.
 The MiniTool Software menu will open, and you should select 'MiniTool Partition Wizard Free' in it.

-In the opened window of MiniTool Partition Wizard Free program, after connecting a USB drive, a new object will be displayed.
+In the opened window of the MiniTool Partition Wizard Free program, a new object will be displayed after connecting a USB drive.
 In our case, it is an entirely unallocated Disk 3 with the MBR partition table, 14.6 GB in volume.